a review of Dragon Age 2

 Dragon Age 2 is a disasterpiece of horrific proportions.
 Everyone was trying to do something experimental without communicating to any of the other developers about their little experimental piece and they each only got a quarter of the way there before deadlines loomed and they had to pump the rest of the game thick with unthinking, desperate filler.
 It’s a game, like CODBLOPS, that everyone should play and no one should pay a red cent for, just to appreciate the succinct presentation of everything wrong with today’s videogame industry.
 Oh, you’ll say.
 This is the enemy.

 They tried to pull a Mass Effect 2, streamlining and actionifying the combat and getting rid of a lot of “unnecessary” complexity.
 Remember that deep combat system with tons of abilities to use and stats to manage that actually required some level of mastery because the game was difficult?
-Forget that shit, everyone’s teleporting all over the god damned screen and kobolds will explode into blood geysers by the wagonload.
+Forget that stuff, everyone’s teleporting all over the god damned screen and kobolds will explode into blood geysers by the wagonload.
 Remember how big a role careful tactical positioning played and how that could interact with the level design?
 Never mind that, every battle consists of at least three successive magically-appearing waves of enemies that come from 360 degrees around you so you can’t do anything but pound all your most powerful abilities as quickly as possible and hope your damage outpaces theirs.
 Except, um, ability cooldowns are a lot longer, so you can’t pound as much as you need to and it’s actually more of a boring chore to play, and the best tactic (when you need to use tactics) is to piss everyone off with one dude and run around in circles while everyone else shoots at the bad guys, until one of them pisses them off, then you switch to him and run him around in circles.
 WoW one-click autoattacking all the time, though I hear on console you have to JAM X TO ATTACK, talk about salt in an open wound.
 How could we make this drudgery any more mundane?
 I know, let’s have them press confirm over and over again just to hit things like in a bad JRPG.

 They Mass Effect 2ized the story, as well: instead of a nations-spanning quest to stop a world-ending menace, it’s about the player character and her friends making ends meet in a new home, scrounging up the cash to fund an expedition that will advance, or rather restore, their position in society.
 (There’s that Baldur’s Gate 2 again – does everyone else smell that?
 Where is that coming from, the vents?
 Did someone burn popcorn down there or something?)
 All the politics are local, and the intent is to tell a novelistic story, spanning years, chronicling the slow burn of the conflicts between the city’s power players and the PC’s role in the middle of it all.
 A zombie-splattering Middlemarch, or maybe a goblin-exploding The Wire.